 Any corrections please feel free to e-mail me.

-Franchise Owner and Friend - Peter DeBeer Passed away Feb.
+Friend and Franchise Owner - Mr. Peter DeBeer Passed away Feb.
 5, 2011

 ADDED NEW PAGE No. 25 Tribute to Art Dolan of Jackson MI

 Below, another former bc, Merritt Island FL - May 2010